owen-debiasio/distrobox-k3b/README.md

 # K3b Distrobox

-An Arch-based Distrobox container pre-configured for K3b
+An Arch-based Distrobox container pre-configured for K3b!
+Dependencies and permissions handled.

-## Installation Instructions
+## Installation

 Run this `distrobox` command